-When people refer to basement tanking they usually mean cement coatings - although the term can also be used to describe bitumen coating, epoxy resins, paints or sealants.
+When people refer to a basement tanking system, they usually mean cement coatings - although the term can also be used to describe bitumen coating, epoxy resins, paints or sealants.

 Tanking systems that use a coating like cement are known as “Type A” basement waterproofing systems under BS8102 (the industry guidelines for structural waterproofing).
 Type A means that these systems do not remove water, they simply create a barrier.

 When tanking is applied to stable masonry, and special care has been taken at weak points in the structure such as the wall to floor junction, it should be completely watertight.

 However, there are certain projects that tanking is not suitable for...

 Cracks can develop in the tanking systems due to the property settling - making "Type A" basement waterproofing less than ideal for new build properties.

 Another problem that tanking can face is cracks caused by underground vibrations.
 If your property is close to a railway line, underground or busy road, the ground vibrations caused by passing vehicles can cause cracks to appear in the lining.

 When tanking is not the best option, or your property has had tanking that has previously failed, there are other basement waterproofing options that may be a wiser choice.